malacourse/pod-watcher/README.md

 ```
 ## Pod Watch Usage

-To pod status is displayed at the routes route path.
-The service to get alerts is at the path "/pod-restart-alerts".
+To pod status is displayed at the routes root path "/".
+The path to get alerts is at "/pod-restart-alerts".
 A json view of the status can be accessed at "/status".
 The pod status is reset to normal after a call to the /pod-restart-alerts is made so a monitoring service will get repeated alerts.